levibostian/todoist-recent-tagger/README.md

 A complete system for automatically managing "recent" labels on Todoist tasks, consisting of a real-time webhook service and a periodic maintenance service.

+> **Note**: This project is new and doesn't have a lot of real-world testing yet.
+You may encounter bugs or unexpected behavior.

 ## Architecture

 This project uses a two-service architecture for optimal performance and reliability: